Hitting the slopes: A spectroscopic view of UV continuum slopes of galaxies reveals a reddening at z > 9.5: Data and measurements

 \subsection{Binning and stacked spectra}

 Although we can obtain a robust measurement of $\beta$ as well as physical and chemical properties of galaxies across the entire sample from individual spectroscopic measurements, we are particularly interested in investigating the dependence of $\beta$ on galaxy properties and the redshift evolution of UV slopes.
-To achieve this, we bin our sample in $\beta$ and redshifts, and produce S/N-weighted stacked spectra in each bin, where the S/N is measured at rest-frame $1500$\,\AA, to study how $\beta$ is related to the various physical and chemical properties traced by spectroscopic indicators.
+To achieve this, we bin our sample in $\beta$ and redshifts, and produce stacked spectra weighted by S/N in each bin, where the S/N is measured at rest-frame $1500$\,\AA, to study how $\beta$ is related to the various physical and chemical properties traced by spectroscopic indicators.
 S/N weighting leverages the ultra-deep observations that were taken as part of JADES, which is able to achieve high S/N observations for relatively UV faint galaxies.

-The binning in $\beta$ and redshift space is performed with the following points in mind.
-Across our sample, we split our sample into tertiles (three equally numbered bins) of $\beta$ to effectively obtain three baseline points across redshifts in the $\beta$ space.
-This splitting results in the reddest beta Bin A with $\beta > -2.10$, intermediately blue beta Bin B with $-2.42 < \beta < -2.10$, and the bluest beta Bin C with $\beta< -2.42$.

-In addition to these $\beta$ tertiles, we further split our sample into redshift bins as well.
-Since the redshift of the source plays an important role in dictating which emission lines will be visible in the observed NIRSpec spectrum, we wanted to ensure that redshift bins are able to uniformly sample the observed strong emission lines, as well as ensuring that each redshift bin contained a similar total number of sources.

-Keeping this requirement in mind, we chose to split our sample in redshift such that the lowest redshift Bin 1 covers the range $5.5 < z < 6$, Bin 2 $6<z<7$, where the cutoff at $z=7$ is chosen such that all sources in this bin have \ha\ visible in their spectra, Bin 3 $7< z < 8$, Bin 4 $8 < z < 9.5$, beyond which the \oiii\ and \hb\ complex begins to move out of NIRSpec coverage, and the highest redshift Bin 5 $z>9.5$.
+The binning in $\beta$ and redshift space is performed keeping the following points in mind.
+Since the redshift of the source plays an important role in dictating which emission lines will be visible in the observed NIRSpec spectrum, we wanted to ensure that redshift bins uniformly sample the observed strong emission lines, while ensuring that each redshift bin contained a comparable total number of sources.
+As a result, the lowest redshift Bin 1 covers the range $5.5 < z < 6$, Bin 2 $6<z<7$, where the cutoff at $z=7$ is chosen such that all sources in this bin have \ha\ visible in their spectra, Bin 3 $7< z < 8$, Bin 4 $8 < z < 9.5$, beyond which the \oiii+\hb\ complex moves out of NIRSpec coverage, and the highest redshift Bin 5 $z>9.5$.